VenerAndrei/PythonCourse/FlappyBird/Day_2/README.md

 # Day two of Flappy Dot!
-We tried to make the pipes but an **error**  was ocurring at drawing the rects.
+We tried to make the pipes but an **error**  was occurring at drawing the rects.
 ![Before](https://i.imgur.com/OKZnuTU.png)

 # What was the problem?